My AC-Aero LIO390 engine uses liquid cooling rather than air cooling. Here’s the way I’ve done it.

 We are up to 25lbs 3.1ozs (for our running total).

 The last item will be the weight of the coolant water.
-Around 30lbs is looking about right.
+I put 5 Liters in but just under 6lts will make it full.
+That’s 13lbs or about 6 kilos

 With one radiator and bayonet fittings where is probably a good 5lb saving or more to be had.
 Another two pounds for the fans that might not even be necessary.
 I have the dual electric pumps, dual radiators and the best quality AN fittings I could get.
 I ditched all the stuff (that I paid a lot for) that came with the engine.
 They just didn’t feel right and I suspect they were very cheaply made.
 The threads just didn’t seem to do up easily on the fittings and when I needed more hose it was not compatible with what was available here in Australia.
 All my water system hoses and fittings are Speedflow.
 Quality was not cheap.